Top AI Models

 by Anthropic

 A family of advanced AI assistants with exceptional reasoning, multimodal capabilities, and nuanced understanding.
-Available in three tiers: Opus (most powerful), Sonnet (balanced), and Haiku (fastest).
+Available in multiple tiers: 3.7 Sonnet (newest with reasoning), 3.5 Sonnet/Haiku, and 3 Opus/Sonnet/Haiku.

 Pros